 The Master of Arts in Psychoanalytic Counseling provides students with the education and clinical experience needed at the pre-master’s level to meet licensing requirements in the state of Massachusetts.
 Post-master’s requirements include an additional 3200 hours of clinical experience in a setting providing additional hours of supervision as well as successful performance on the licensing exam.
 While these requirements are similar to those of other states, applicants and students should check the requirements of the state in which they intend to work.
 100% of recent graduates who have chosen to take the state licensing exam have successfully passed.

-Graduation requires successful completion of the 68 credit curriculum which includes nineteen courses scheduled over four semesters and a summer; a 100-hour clinical practicum and a 600 hour internship.
+Graduation requires successful completion of the 66 credit curriculum which includes twenty courses scheduled over four semesters and a summer; a 100-hour clinical practicum and a 600 hour internship.
 Coursework includes theories of counseling, basic and comparative psychoanalytic theory, developmental studies, psychopathology, assessment, diagnosis and treatment planning, ethics and professional practice, group dynamics, and ethics.
 Students also undertake a personal analysis as part of their training.
 Most students complete a Master’s research paper at the culmination of their studies.
 The program is designed to be completed in two years (including a summer session) of full time study.

 The first clinical experience is the 100 hour practicum conducted in a setting where students sit with regressed patients in order to learn about psychosis and primitive mental states.
 Group supervision emphasizes observing one’s own emotional experience when with these regressed patients and utilizing one’s reactions to understand the patient’s inner states.
 Individual supervision usually takes place on site.

-After a semester in the practicum placement, the student begins their internship experience, placed for a fifteen hours a week in a clinical setting serving adults, children or adolescents for a total of 600 hours.
+After a semester in the practicum placement, the student begins their internship experience, placed for fifteen hours a week in a clinical setting serving adults, children or adolescents for a total of 600 hours.
 Students continue meeting with the three patients seen in the practicum placement in order to have a long term experience with regressed patients.
 Group supervision is provided at BGSP; individual supervision with qualified supervisors takes place on site.
 Placements include clinics, day treatment programs, residential settings, schools, early intervention programs, substance abuse programs.

 Abstracts of Masters theses